11 Sep Selecting a “Green” Terrazzo Countertop

 Granite, laminate, and wood are some of the traditional materials used to design countertops.
 However, if you are looking for a “greener” material option that offers an elegant look that matches the durability and maintenance of conventional designs, then terrazzo countertops are a great addition to any kitchen or bathroom project.

-Concord Terrazzo Company casts, cuts and polish precast terrazzo to form beautiful countertops.
+Concord Terrazzo Company casts, cuts, and polishes precast terrazzo to form beautiful countertops.
 For a “greener” countertop, selecting recycled glass and shell chips is suggested.
 However, anyone can mix and match aggregates to create any design imaginable.
 Recycled glass can be paired with any colored marble chip for a unique appearance.

 Why Choose a Terrazzo Countertop?

-- Terrazzo is a great alternative to some of the traditional materials used for countertops.
+- Terrazzo is a great alternative to some of the traditional materials used for countertops in terms of low maintenance and durability.
 Plus terrazzo is trending!

-- Terrazzo allows homeowners and architects to find the best design possible using a wide range of aggregates and any color imaginable.
+- Terrazzo allows architects to find the best design possible using a wide range of aggregates and any color imaginable.

 - Terrazzo complements well next to many kitchens and bathroom decor.
 The countertops are sure to be a highlight of the room.